abdirahmaanmahamed/HiringSytem/README.md

-# HiringSytem
 This system is Hiring with Applicant people to get company a Job.
 The language to build is C# and SQL server

 # how to connect c# and SQL server
 using System.Data.SqlClient;
- # this Namespace Gives all Function about SQL server in C#
  namespace WindowsFormsApp1
 {
     public partial class Login2 : Form